degreedays.api.regression¶

 A

-.
+Sequence[str]of the extra-predictor keys defined for thisInputPeriod.
 This will be empty if no extra-predictors are defined.

-- getExtraPredictor(key: str) float ¶
+- getExtraPredictor(key: str) float¶

 Returns the float value of the extra predictor with the specified string key.